-5. Theoretical Stability of the Proposed Toroidal Configuration - along a magnetic line is a decreasing function of distance (depending also on the gradient of plasma pressure) from the center of the plasma.
-The alternating-conductor field configuration of Fig. 22(b) is identical in principal to that proposed by Furth and Rosenbluth50 who treated the case of a symmetric quadrupole and showed that a stable configuration of magnetic lines exists, provided that the magnitude of B_z is periodically increased (mirrored) and corresponding increases of quadrupole field are
+The lines indicated in Fig. 23 (b) have curvature at their outer excursions near the tube wall which is destabilizing in the same sense as the gross curvature of the B lines driving the plasma drift.
+However it is a prediction of plasma theory that the destabilizing effect of such curvature is not fatal so long as the line integral along a magnetic line is a decreasing function of distance (depending also on the gradient of plasma pressure) from the center of the plasma.
+The alternatingconductor field configuration of Fig. 23 (b) is identical in principal to that proposed by Furth and Rosenbluth who treated the case of a symmetric quadrupole and showed that a stable configuration of magnetic lines exists, provided that the magnitude of $B_z$ is periodically increased (mirrored) and corresponding increases of quadrupole field are made over short z distances.
+(The latter effects are not indicated in Fig. 23 (b)).
+Calculations extending the Furth-Rosenbluth result to an asymmetric multipole like that of Fig. 20 are given in Section IX of this report.